My Bet? Canadian Banks

 Risks

-Finally, despite the fact that I have a bullish view, here are some weakness of the Canadian financial market that an investor should closely monitor:
+Finally, despite the fact that I have a bullish view, here are some weaknesses of the Canadian financial market that an investor should closely monitor:

-The last Financial System Review (June 2017) from the Bank of Canada pointed out with an incredible precision the key vulnerabilities of the Canadian Financial System:
+The last Financial System Review (June 2017) from the Bank of Canada pointed out with incredible precision the key vulnerabilities of the Canadian Financial System:

-- The trend of Canadian household indebtedness & Credit card utilization.
+- The trend of Canadian household indebtedness & credit card utilization.

 Source: Financial System Review (June 2017) from the Bank of Canada

-- A relatively weak & low fixed-income market liquidity.
+- A relatively weak and low fixed-income market liquidity.

 - The strong imbalance in the housing market.
 Cities like Toronto, Vancouver and now Montreal are going through an incredible house price inflation.
-An increase essentially drove by non-resident speculation.
+An increase essentially driven by non-resident speculation.

 Source: Financial System Review (June 2017) from the Bank of Canada